Question 6·Hard·Nonlinear Functions

 have?

-For equations like that mix exponentials and polynomials, do not try to solve them with standard algebraic techniques.
-Instead, think of each side as a separate function, quickly test a few integer -values to locate any obvious solutions and sign changes, and reason about the graphs (increasing vs decreasing behavior, and relative growth) to decide how many intersections are possible.
-On the digital SAT, you can confirm your reasoning by graphing both sides in Desmos and counting the intersection points, but you should still think conceptually about why there cannot be extra hidden solutions.
+For equations like that mix exponentials and polynomials, do not try to solve them algebraically.
+Instead, think of each side as a separate function, quickly test a few integer -values to locate obvious solutions and sign changes, and graph both sides in Desmos to count the intersection points.
+Remember to check negative -values too, since exponentials are always positive and polynomials can be positive for negative inputs.

 Hints